status-im/nim-toml-serialization/README.md

 ## Implementation specifics
 TomlTime contains subsecond field.
 The spec says the precision is implementation specific.

 In nim-toml-serialization the default is 6 digits precision.
+Longer precision will be truncated by the parser.

 You can override this using compiler switch `-d:subsecondPrecision=numDigits`.

 ## Installation